 - Pop-up camper

 The most significant advantage of pop-up campers is that they are the most compact and the cheapest recreational vehicles on the market.
-Drivers and travelers will also appreciate other features of pop-up campers like easiness to tow and park, and readiness to quick transformation into a comfortable shelter for a couple of people.
+Drivers and travelers will also appreciate the other features of pop-up campers like easiness to tow and park, and quickness of the transformation into a comfortable shelter for a couple of people.
 On the other hand, pop-up campers usually have limited portal cid="195">volume, are not well-equipped, and you won't feel as comfortable inside them as in other recreational vehicles.

 The prices of new pop-up campers are relatively low.
 For the most popular models, they vary between $5000 to $20,000.